Get the Tata Capital App to apply for Loans & manage your account. Download Now

 4. Extremely high interest rates: A major red flag for spotting a loan shark is the excessively high interest rate they impose, often surpassing legal limits by a large margin.
 These high and recurring interest rates often end up being much larger than the initial borrowed sum.

-Steer clear of illegal money sharks by following these tactics:
+You can steer clear of illegal money sharks by following these tactics:

 1. Do your homework: It’s always wise to thoroughly research a lender before taking a loan.
 Ensure they have the necessary licenses and are regulated by the appropriate financial authorities.